I recently re-discovered the book How to talk so kids will listen and listen so kids will talk by Adele Faber and Elaine Mazlish.

 Here’s 6 of my favourites:

 - Taking time to reflect with children on difficult feelings when they happen.
 Empathise and help children to name feelings, rather than immediately advising them.
-Sadness, anger and discomfort are part of life and we can’t pretend they don’t happen – we have to find ways to ‘be with’ suffering and come out the other side.
+Sadness, anger and discomfort are part of life.
+We can’t pretend they don’t happen so we have to find ways to ‘be with’ suffering and come out the other side.

-- Helping children feel empowered by coming up with their own solutions by giving them an atmosphere of empathy and support rather than quick fixes and distractions.
+- Helping children feel empowered by coming up with their own solutions.
+Offering them an atmosphere of empathy and support rather than quick fixes and distractions.

 - Being clear that all feelings are permitted, but not all behaviours.